LoveDaisy/ice_halo_sim/cpp/README.md

 ## TODO list

 * Use OpenCL / OpenGL / CUDA to accelerate.
-Since I've seen good enough performance with a simple threading pool implemented by myself, I doubt the margin to more improvement.
+Since I've seen good enough performance with a simple threading pool implemented by myself, I doubt the margin to more improvements.
+* Improve performance of threading pool.
+Use some lock-free ways.
 * Write a GUI for these code.